mdang/enterprise-tech-101/README.md

 - Explain what we've been seeing from Enterprise clients
 - Keep notes on new training opportunities for your clients
 - Three core areas clients need tech training in:
-  - Developing the app (Maintainable, best practices)
+  - Developing a solution (Maintainable, best practices)
-  - Delivering the app (Delivering value quickly, disaster recovery, quick iterations)
+  - Delivering a solution (Delivering value quickly, disaster recovery, quick iterations)
-  - Hosting the app (scalable, performant, secure, maintainable environment)
+  - Hosting a solution (scalable, performant, secure, maintainable environment)

 ## Application Development